 Some of the industries that need Senior Chemical Engineers are vehicle businesses, military, and energy services among many other industries.

 To pass the interview process, or the hiring process in general, the candidate has to at least have graduated from college and holds a Bachelor’s Degree.
 A Chemical Engineer's median salary on a yearly basis is at $103,548.
-The highest paid Senior Chemical Engineer receives approximately $140,000 and the lowest is at $79,466.
+The highest paid Senior Chemical Engineer can earn approximately $140,000 and the lowest is at $79,466 (usually for starting positions).
 This is the highest Chemical Engineer salary for a non-managerial position.

 About The Contributing Author: